Medical Tour to Remote Villages

 My job here is really quite simple, hang on and enjoy the ride.
 This is the 25’ dugout canoe we used to get to the next town of Aripichi.
 It was a 3 hour ride.

 This is where my work really got interesting.
 One translator (me), two doctors, and two EMTs.
 Fortunately I enjoy talking!
+It's taking some time to learn

-This little girl had worms, as did most of the other kids in the village.
+This little girl had worms, as did most of the

+Dr. Brent Hildebrand checks one of the smaller patients.
 Translating here was harder than normal, as most only spoke Pemon, the local dialect.

+While we were treating patients in Awarouka, a man arrived with his hand cut very badly.
 He'd been drinking, and apparently grabbed his machete from the wrong end before discovering his mistake.
 Ouch!

 Fortunately the mission plane was in the area and was able to take him out on the next flight.